 Weinrich discovered what many new agents do: “The big commission checks I expected were not as easy to come by.”

-That’s when he got into real estate investment, a niche which has lead him to more than double his earnings at the job he had before he was laid off.
+That’s when he got into real estate investment, a niche that has led him to more than double his earnings at the job he had before he was laid off.
 Five years into his real estate career and he’s not looking back.

 We asked Weinrich to share his best advice on real estate investment and the business in general.
 Here’s what he had to say.